2024-2025 INSEAD Essay Analysis + Downloadable Sample Essays

 2.2.
 Motivational Essay 2

-First, we suggest you brainstorm a list of your greatest accomplishments and greatest failures.
+First, we suggest you brainstorm a list of your greatest failures.

-After doing this, filter out examples that are contradictory to Essay 1 (for example, your achievement revolves around being an excellent presenter and your weakness in Essay 1 is presentation skills) or that overlap with stories you are telling in other essays.
+After doing this, filter out examples that are contradictory to Essay 1 (for example, your failure happened because of poor communication skills but your first essay talks about this as one of your strengths) or that overlap with stories you are telling in other essays.

-After this, go through the list again and remove examples that have nothing to do with other people.
+After this, go through the list again and remove examples that have nothing to do with other people or where you can’t demonstrate growth.

 This is incredibly important because this essay is not asking you to discuss your life’s absolute greatest mess up, it’s asking you to talk about a failure and discuss how it influenced your relationships with others